sophongo/sophdoc/docs/en/admin/insight/quickstart/otel/operator.md

 - Enable trace functionality for insight-agent
 - Check if the address and port for trace data are correctly filled
-- Ensure that the Pods corresponding to deployment/insight-agent-opentelemetry-operator and deployment/insight-agent-opentelemetry-collector are ready
+- Ensure that the Pods proper to deployment/insight-agent-opentelemetry-operator and deployment/insight-agent-opentelemetry-collector are ready

 ## Install Instrumentation CR